thisisamor/blog_backup/source/_drafts/003-Signals-And-Systems-Review.md

 ---
-title: Signals And Systems Review tags:categories: Study
+title: Signals And Systems Review
 tags:
   - study
   - signals and systems
   - review
+tags:categories: Study
-description: A review for Signals and Systems Final Exam.
+description: Review notes of Signals and Systems.
 ---

 <p style="opacity: 0.7;">Start Notes:

-<small style="opacity: 0.7;"> </small>
+<small style="opacity: 0.7;">This course is the first part of EIE's "Information Processing" course but I prefer the name "Signals and Systems" which is the one we had together with EEE students.
+It established the basis for signal processing and was used in Control Systems course later.  </small>

 ---